PavelDelhomme/PyGuessingNumber/README.md

  - First, download the repository with the <code>git clone https://github.com/PavelDelhomme/PyDevinetteNombre.git </code>
  - Then, unzip the file downloaded.
  - Go to the terminal and go to the PyDevinetteNombre directory path
- - Launched the game with the followed command : <code>python ./main.py</code>
+ - Launche the game with the followe command : <code>python ./main.py</code>

 > Enjoy !